 - If you were denied service connection for a chronic disability that manifested after you left service but within a period specified by VA guidance that has been granted presumptive service connection.

-- If you meet the criteria for special monthly compensation by haven’t been awarded SMC by the VA.
+- If you meet the criteria for special monthly compensation but you haven’t been awarded SMC by the VA.

 - If you meet the criteria for Agent Orange presumptive service connection but are denied service connection.